-The inverted umbrella is the way the umbrella should have been – so says the slogan of the inventor.
+The inverted umbrella or reverse folding umbrella is the way the umbrella should have been – so says the slogan of the inventor.

-How many times have you struggled with an umbrella to avoid getting wet and spilling rain water all over the floor?
+How many times have you struggled with an umbrella while getting in and out of your car to avoid getting wet?
+How many times have you spilled rain water all over the floor when you close an umbrella?
 We have been using the umbrella since the ancient civilization of 3000 years ago in Egypt, Greece and China.
 And it took us this long for us to innovate it!

 The Inverted Umbrella has been the talk of my group of friends recently as they are doing last minute shopping for giveaways this holiday season.

-It looks like a regular umbrella but the mechanism allows it to be opened and closed in reverse (inward folding), leaving the dry side on the outside.
+It looks like a regular umbrella but its unique mechanism allows it to be opened and closed in reverse (inward folding), leaving the dry side on the outside.
 This addresses the many challenges we face in using regular umbrellas.
-It protects you from getting wet specially if you are alighting or getting into your car and it also avoids spilling water all over the floor and avoids damage from strong winds.
+This unique reverse folding mechanism protects you from getting wet specially if you are alighting or getting into your car.
+It also prevents spilling water all over the floor and avoids damage from strong winds.

 It’s like winning the lottery if you receive an inverted umbrella as a gift this holiday season.
 Most of my friends are longing to get one.
 There’s disappointment if you receive an umbrella this holiday season and it’s not the new inverted umbrella!

-No one knew where this umbrella came from.
-Some may have thought that it came from Asia where this is becoming popular fast.
+Some may have thought that this umbrella came from Asia where this is becoming popular fast.
 Who knew that someone from the UK actually invented it!

 Jenan Kazim who is an engineer based in London invented this umbrella.
 This idea came from his mother in law who complained how her umbrella dripped all over the floor of her house.
 Check out his website https://kazbrella.com/.